InnerSourceCommons/InnerSourcePatterns/30-day-warranty.md

 # Context

-Teams depends on another team accepting their contributions so that a component produced by the receiving team can be used by the contributing team.
-The receiving team does not have the resources, knowledge, permission, inclination to write the contributed component.
+Teams depends on other teams to add functionality to a component they depend on so that they can deliver features in their own components.
+The requiring team does not have the resources, knowledge, permission, or inclination to write the contributed component.

 # Forces